rd-alliance/metadata-catalog-v2/INSTALLATION.md

 WEBHOOK_SECRET = 'another secret string'
 ```

-To be able to use Open ID Connect (OAuth), you will need to include IDs and
+To be able to log into the HTML interface, you will need to register your
-secret codes from the Open ID providers in your configuration like this:
+instance with one or more identity providers.
+Support has been written for a
+selection of OAuth 1.0, OAuth 2.0, and OpenID Connect providers.
+(Not all of
+these are currently used; the unused ones have not been tested recently.)
+Please
+raise an issue or pull request if you need additional options, or if the
+existing ones aren't functioning correctly.
+To activate a given provider, add
+the client ID and secret for it to your configuration, using the ‘slug’ value of
+the `OAuthClient` class that corresponds with the provider:

 ```python
 OAUTH_CREDENTIALS = {